jackiehjm/stx-docs/doc/source/cli_ref/system.rst

 Host/controller file system configuration commands manage file systems on hosts.
 These commands primarily support the ability to resize the file systems.

-Use :command:`host-fs-*` commands to manage un-synchronized file systems on controller and compute nodes.
+Use :command:`host-fs-*` commands to manage un-synchronized file systems on controller and worker nodes.

 Use :command:`controllerfs-*` commands to manage drbd-synchronized file systems on controller nodes.

 ``host-fs-list``